 Try to contact Lane Family Dental to find out when we can see your child.

 Whether you were able to reinsert the tooth or not, it’s imperative that Dr. Lane has a look at it to see what can be done.
 If the tooth winds up being a loss, he will discuss options for eventually filling in the gap.

-Don't let the next dental emergency catch you off-guard!
-Contact our Wasilla dental office today to plan a time to meet our time.
-That way, you'll know who to call in the event your child knocks out a tooth.
+Don’t let the next dental emergency catch you off-guard!
+Contact our Wasilla dental office today to plan a time to meet Dr. Lane.
+That way, you’ll know who to call in the event your child knocks out a tooth.

 Posted on Behalf of Lane Family DentalSchedule an appointment